pub struct PyString(/* private fields */);Expand description

 subclasses may have different equality semantics.
 In situations where subclasses overriding

-equality might be relevant, use PyAnyMethods::eq
+equality might be relevant, use PyAnyMethods::eq, at

 cost of the additional overhead of a Python method call.